clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 ******************************

-If you use a proxy server, you must set your proxy environment variables and create an appropriate proxy configuration file for both CRI-O and Docker services.
+If you use a proxy server, you must set your proxy environment variables and create an appropriate proxy configuration file for both CRI-O services.
 Consult your IT department if you are behind a corporate proxy for the appropriate values.
 Ensure that your local IP is **explicitly included** in the environment variable *NO_PROXY*.
 (Setting *localhost* is not enough.)